 - 2 garlic cloves, chopped

-Puree all ingredients in a blender until smooth.
+- Puree all ingredients in a blender until smooth.
+Season marinade with salt and black pepper to taste.
 Makes about 1 ¼ cups.
 Set aside.
-(Can be made 1 day ahead.
+(Can be made 3 days ahead.
 Cover and refrigerate.)

 - On each skewer, thread 2 shrimp, 2 chicken cubes, 2 pineapple cubes, 2 zucchini slices, 2 bell pepper squares, 2 cherry tomatoes, and 2 red onion wedges in any pattern you like.

 - Place skewers on a large, rimmed baking sheet.
 Pour a third of the glaze over the skewers.
 (Can be prepped one day ahead.
 Cover and chill.
 Bring to room temperature before grilling.)

 - Coat grill grates with nonstick spray or vegetable oil and preheat grill over medium.

 - Grill skewers 4 minutes on one side then flip.
 Baste with another third of the glaze, keeping the remaining glaze separate for when serving.